ImLunaUwU/LunaHR/README.md

 Get the Unity prefab here: [Quest compatible (33 bytes)](https://github.com/ImLunaUwU/LunaHR/blob/main/LunaHR%20(33%20bytes%2C%20works%20with%20quest).unitypackage), [PC only (9 bytes)](https://github.com/ImLunaUwU/LunaHR/blob/main/LunaHR%20(9%20bytes%2C%20not%20quest%20compatible).unitypackage)

-Get the executable version of the HR software from here: [LunaHR.exe](https://github.com/ImLunaUwU/LunaHR/blob/main/dist/LunaHR.exe)
+Get the version of the HR software from here: [Releases](https://github.com/ImLunaUwU/LunaHR/releases)

-Older versions of the software, specifically before the merge does exist in the same directory.
+Older versions of the software, specifically before the merge does.
+Please contact Luna if you are intersted in these.

 ![Image of the executable](LunaHRexe.png)
 ## Setup: